 Why are we preparing a new one?

 In 2012 the government published the National Planning Policy Framework (NPPF) (external website).
-The NPPF requires local planning authorities like Wycombe District Council to support 'sustainable development' and to plan positively for it by updating their local plans.
+The NPPF requires local planning authorities to support 'sustainable development' and to plan positively for it by updating their local plans.
 So that is what the council is now doing.

 What will the plan cover?

-- continuing to protect the environment of the district
+- continuing to protect the environment of the area

 - setting out how many homes will need to be provided and identifying where those homes should go